ahmetalsan/unity3d-pbjvideoplayer/README.md

 ### Features
 - [x] plays local media or streams remote media over HTTP

-###
+### How To Use

-- You can download and use plugin: raw.github.com/ahmetalsan/unity3d-pbjvideoplayer-plugin/blob/master/pbjvideoplayerplugin.unitypackage
+- You can download and use plugin: http://raw.github.com/ahmetalsan/unity3d-pbjvideoplayer-plugin/blob/master/pbjvideoplayerplugin.unitypackage

 ## Resources